-Conservative South Koreans rally to support Park, more big protests loom
+Supporters, opponents of embattled Park stage big rallies in Seoul

 "What's so wrong about a woman getting Botox shots?
 Why is that a problem?"
 Kim said.

-Park's supporters have been in the minority in the weeks of protests demanding her removal, with huge rallies over seven straight weekends packing the streets of downtown Seoul.
+Park's supporters have been in the minority in the weeks of protests demanding her removal.

+Organisers of Saturday's anti-Park rally estimated the crowd at about 300,000.
+It was largely peaceful as were the previously rallies, with songs and speeches striking a festive tone mixed with angry calls for her to quit.

-However, Park has resisted the push and indicated she would not step down, fuelling concern that the political crisis could drag on for months.
-She has denied wrongdoing but apologized for carelessness in her ties with Choi.
+Park has indicated she would not step down, fuelling concern that the political crisis could drag on for months.
+She has denied wrongdoing but apologised for carelessness in her ties with Choi.

-Park's lawyers struck a defiant note on Friday in their first comments since the impeachment vote, saying the motion had no legal basis and should be overturned by the Constitutional Court, which has 180 days to review the case.

 If the impeachment is upheld or Park steps down voluntarily, a new election has to be held in 60 days to pick a new leader who will serve a single five-year term.
 Park's term was originally set to end in February 2018.

+(The story is refiled to correct president's name to Park in paragraph 1)

-(Reporting by Jeongeun Lee; Writing by Jack Kim; Editing by Paul Tait)
+Writing by Jack Kim; Editing by Paul Tait and Richard Borsuk